Is this stock is Attractive? International Tower Hill Mines Ltd. (THM)

 TECHNICAL INTERPRETATION:

-International Tower Hill Mines Ltd. (THM) exchanged 95351 shares on FRIDAY trading session and observed an average volume with 81.52K shares.
-The stock acknowledged active focus on shares in the Friday trading session.
-THM disclosed a change of -0.29% and its listed share value at $0.54 in the recent trade transaction.
-This company belong to Canada Country and part of Basic Materials sector.
-It has a market capitalization of $102.40M.
-Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 3.77% and trading from 50 days moving average with 3.15%.
-The stock price is performing along positive drift from its 200 days moving average with 0.95%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 2.25% and trading from 50 days moving average with 1.89%.
+The stock price is performing along positive drift from its 200 days moving average with 0.04%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: